 Proper Installation and Inspection of TPR Valves

 It is also paramount to ensure that the TPR valve and its discharge pipe are free from leaks and made from approved materials.
 Contrary to what some might assume, PVC is not an approved material for these pipes due to its inability to withstand high temperatures.
 The discharge pipe must have a downward slope without any upward inclinations to allow for gravity-fed discharge in the event of valve activation.
-An upward slope in the pipe is considered a severe finding and requires immediate rectification.
+An upward slope in the pipe is considered a severe finding and will require correction.

 Common Compliance Issues and Remedies

 Our inspections often reveal that a significant percentage of TPR valves do not meet these essential safety criteria.
-Common issues include incorrect material use, improper pipe lengths, and incorrect sloping.
-These deficiencies not only pose potential safety risks but also can result in compliance violations that require urgent repair.
+Common issues include absence of a discharge line, incorrect material use, improper pipe lengths, and incorrect sloping.
+These deficiencies not only pose potential safety risks but also can result in compliance violations that require repair.

 Conclusion

-The safety of our residents and the compliance of our housing units with safety standards are paramount.
 Regular inspection and maintenance of TPR valves on water heaters play a critical role in preventing accidents and ensuring a safe living environment.
-We encourage all involved in housing maintenance and inspection to familiarize themselves with the requirements and best practices surrounding TPR valves, as outlined in our latest guidebook.
-Your diligence and attention to these details can make a significant difference in the safety and well-being of the communities we serve.
+We encourage all involved to familiarize themselves with the requirements and best practices surrounding TPR valves.
+Your attention to these details can make a significant difference in the safety and well-being of the resident.